 Attendance at Board and Committee Meetings.
-Our Board of Directors held six meetings during 2004.
+Our Board of Directors held five meetings during 2005.
 Each of the directors attended 75% or more of the aggregate number of meetings of the Board and committees of the Board on which the director served.

-Executive Sessions of the Board of Directors and Committee Meetings.
-The independent directors meet in executive session without members of management present prior to or after each board meeting.
-Mr. Belk presides over these executive sessions.
+Executive Sessions of the Board of Directors.
+The non-management directors meet in executive session without members of management present prior to or after each board meeting.
+Mr. Belk, as lead independent director, presides over these executive sessions of non-management directors.

 Attendance at Annual Meetings of Stockholders.
 Pursuant to the Board of Directors' policy, all directors are strongly encouraged to attend our annual stockholders meetings.
-All of our directors attended last year's annual stockholders meeting, other than Ms. Keller whose term expired at that meeting.
+All of our directors attended last year's annual stockholders meeting, other than Mr. Doolan who was not a director at the time of last year's annual stockholders meeting.

 Committees of the Board of Directors and their Charters.
 The Board of Directors of Sonic has three standing committees: the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee (the "NCG Committee").
-Each of these committees acts pursuant to a written charter adopted by the Board of Directors.
-A copy of each committee charter is available on our website at www.sonicautomotive.com.
-The information on our website is not a part of this proxy statement
+Each of these committees acts pursuant to a written charter, which was adopted by the Board of Directors and most recently amended in February 2006.

 The Audit Committee currently consists of Messrs.
-Capo (chairman), Belk and Heller.
+Capo (chairman), Belk, Doolan and Heller.
 The Compensation Committee currently consists of Messrs.
 Rewey (chairman), Belk, Benton and Heller.
 The NCG Committee currently consists of Messrs.
-Benton (chairman), Capo and Rewey.
+Benton (chairman), Capo, Doolan and Rewey.
 Set forth below is a summary of the principal functions of each committee.

 Audit Committee.
 The Audit Committee appoints Sonic's independent accountants, reviews and approves the scope and results of audits performed by them and the Company's internal auditors, and reviews and approves the independent accountant's fees for audit and non-audit services.
-It also reviews corporate compliance matters and reviews the adequacy and effectiveness of the Company's internal accounting and financial controls, its significant accounting policies, and its financial statements and related disclosures.
+It also reviews certain corporate compliance matters and reviews the adequacy and effectiveness of the Company's internal accounting and financial controls, its significant accounting policies, and its financial statements and related disclosures.
 A more detailed description of the Audit Committee's duties and responsibilities can be found in its charter.
+A copy of the Audit Committee Charter, which was amended and restated by the Board of Directors in February 2006, is attached as Appendix B to this proxy statement.
 Our Board of Directors has determined that each of Messrs.
-Capo, Belk and Heller qualifies as an "audit committee financial expert" as defined by the current rules of the SEC, is "financially literate" as that term is defined by the rules of the NYSE, has accounting or related financial management expertise and are "independent" as defined in SEC Rule 10A-3(b)(1) and Section 303A.02 of the NYSE Listed Company Manual.
-The Audit Committee met twelve times during 2004.
-A copy of Sonic's Audit Committee Charter is attached as Appendix B to this proxy statement.
+Capo, Belk, Doolan and Heller qualifies as an "audit committee financial expert" as defined by the current rules of the SEC, is "financially literate" as that term is defined by the rules of the NYSE, has accounting or related financial management expertise and is "independent" as defined in SEC Rule 10A-3(b)(1) and Section 303A.02 of the NYSE Listed Company Manual.
+The Audit Committee met ten times during 2005.